HexmosTech/glee/README.md

 ### Platform-Specific Titles
-With Glee, you can customize the title of your article for users coming from various platforms such as Reddit, HN, Medium, etc. The `yaml` syntax for handling multiple titles is as follows:
+With glee, you can customize the title of your article for users coming from various platforms such as Reddit, HN, Medium, etc. The `yaml` syntax for handling multiple titles is as follows: